Evgeni Malkin: Hart Trophy, playoff shortcomings (2009–2015)

-With the 2012–13 NHL season delayed due to the 2012–13 NHL lockout, Malkin went to Russia and played for Magnitogorsk, his former team, who had joined the Kontinental Hockey League (KHL) since he last played there.
-By the time the lockout ended in early January, Malkin was second in KHL scoring with 23 goals and 65 points in 37 games.
+With the start of the 2012–13 NHL season delayed due to the lockout, Malkin went to Russia and played for Magnitogorsk, his former team, who had joined the Kontinental Hockey League (KHL) since he last played there.
+By the time the lockout ended in early-January 2013, Malkin was second in KHL scoring with 23 goals and 42 assists for 65 points in 37 games.
 Though he missed the final part of the KHL season, he still finished third overall in scoring.
-A concussion and shoulder injuries limited Malkin to 31 games during the NHL season, rather than the 48 scheduled, in which he scored 33 points.
-In the 2013 playoffs, Malkin and the Penguins faced the New York Islanders in the first round, eliminating them in six games.
-Malkin had an excellent series, recording 2 goals and 11 points in the 6 games.
-In the next round, the Penguins defeated the Ottawa Senators in five games, with Malkin scoring two more goals and five points.
-The Penguins were then swept in the conference finals against the Boston Bruins.The entire Penguins team was kept to two goals in the four-game series, with Malkin held off the scoresheet and posting a −5 plus-minus rating.
+A concussion suffered on 22 February 2013, in a 3–1 win over the Florida Panthers after getting hit by Panthers defenceman Erik Gudbranson and a shoulder injury on 10 March in a 5–4 shootout win over the Toronto Maple Leafs caused by a hit by opposing forward James van Riemsdyk limited Malkin to 31 games during the season, rather than the 48 scheduled, in which he scored 33 points (nine goals, 24 assists).
+In the 2013 playoffs, Malkin and the Penguins faced the eighth-seeded New York Islanders in the first round, eliminating them in six games.
+Malkin had an excellent series, recording two goals, nine assists and 11 points in the six games.
+In the next round, the Penguins defeated the seventh-seeded Ottawa Senators in five games, with Malkin scoring two more goals and five points to clinch a third round appearance for the first time since the Penguins 2009 Stanley Cup run.
+The Penguins were then swept in the Eastern Conference Finals against the fourth-seeded Boston Bruins.
+The entire Penguins team was kept to two goals in the four-game series against the Bruins, with Malkin held off the scoresheet and posting a −5 plus-minus rating.